Sarbanes Oxley Act Whistleblower Protections and Rewards under the Sarbanes Oxley Act

 Finally, information obtained during the DOL process can be used at a federal court hearing.
 For example, discovery conducted during a DOL investigation or hearing can be used in federal court, as can witness testimony obtained during a hearing before a DOL ALJ.
 Thus, a whistleblower to take advantage of many of the DOL procedures, and still be able to remove a case to federal court, if needed.

-What Are My Remedies In A SOX Case?
+What Are My Remedies In A Whistleblowing Case?

 Compensatory damages for loss of reputation or emotional distress should be available.
 But punitive damages are not available under SOX.
 Rewards are not available under SOX but can be applied for under the procedures set forth under the Dodd-Frank Act.

-If I Lose My SOX Case, Can I Appeal?
+If I Lose My Case, Can I Appeal?

 Whether or not your case is heard in the Department of Labor or the U.S. District Court, you can appeal your case to the U.S. Court of Appeals.
 You can also appeal a denial from the appeals court to the U.S. Supreme Court, but those appeals are rarely heard or granted.